pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

   - Adjust the sliders to make the ligand more clearly visible
   - **OK**

-There is no "in application" screen capture - you will have to do it using your operation system tool.
+Use keyboard "S" to activate the "in application" screen capture.

 ## Export Your Molecule